 - Heavy emphasis on automation

-Yes, it’s a book about TDD but it feels bigger than that.
+Yes, it’s a book about TDD, but it feels more significant than that.
 It’s a practical book showing how to build a real, complicated thing in what I would consider the right way.
-Lot’s of people bemoan that too many TDD articles are too simplistic and not “real world”.
-The answer to that whining, is this book.
+Many people lament that too many TDD articles are simplistic and not “real world”.
+The answer to that whining is this book.

 The good news is, if you study this relatively short manual on refactoring, you’ll level yourself up as a developer.
-Once you understand what refactoring actually is, practice what is explained in this book regularly, you’ll make the code you work on better.
-You’ll increase you and your team’s productivity and the act of refactoring will reveal better designs for your system.
+Once you understand what refactoring is and practice what is explained in this book regularly, you’ll improve the code you work on.
+You’ll increase your and your team’s productivity, and refactoring will reveal better designs for your system.

 These were books that were very influential in my development.
-However I recognise my juniors are very time-starved and suffer from a huge amount of information-overload.
-I think these books are great, but should probably only be picked up if they really catch the individual’s eye.
+However, I recognise my juniors are very time-starved and suffer from vast information overload.
+These books are great, but they should probably only be picked up if they catch the individual’s eye.

 The big thing you’ll have to overcome is the concept of variables that are the actual data and variables that point to data.
-This requires you to leap across a fairly abstract thinking barrier but it’s so important to make it and it’s applicable outside of C.
+This requires you to leap across a somewhat abstract thinking barrier, but it’s essential to make it, and it’s applicable outside of C.

-Writing your own abstract data types like Option, List e.t.c. will help you realise that a lot of functional programming (FP) is not all that complicated; although some of it, really is.
-It’s a fun book and taught me a lot of my FP knowledge.
+Writing your abstract data types like Option, List etc., will help you realise that a lot of functional programming (FP) is not all that complicated.
+It’s a fun book and taught me much of my FP knowledge.

-Sandi Metz gives a lesson in what it means to be a good developer from both a technical and behavioural standpoint.
+Sandi Metz teaches what it means to be a good developer from a technical and behavioural standpoint.

-I feel like we are quite similar in respect of not tolerating bad excuses for poorly written code.
-Her discussion about the importance of exemplary code has really stuck with me.
+We are similar in respect of not tolerating bad excuses for poorly written code.
+Her discussion about the importance of exemplary code has stuck with me.

-Throughout the book she shows you how to write good, object-oriented code.
-Like refactoring, there’s a lot of talk about OO from thought leaders on the internet but most of the time it’s clear that the person’s idea of what OO is wildly different to what is written by actual experts, like Sandi.
+She shows you how to write good, object-oriented code throughout the book.
+Like refactoring, there’s a lot of talk about OO from thought leaders on the internet, but most of the time, it’s clear that the person’s idea of what OO is wildly different from what is written by experts, like Sandi.